 Why CASP?

 Although Chhattisgarh does have a State Suicide Prevention Policy and efforts are being made to address suicide, the lack of specialised care providers dedicated to suicide-related issues in rural areas poses a significant challenge in several districts.
-Consequently, training non-specialist health workers (nurses, community health workers) to deliver a brief suicide intervention may be a promising approach to tackle suicide.
+Consequently, training health workers (nurses, community health workers) to deliver a brief suicide intervention may be a promising approach to tackle suicide.

-According to the World Health Organization, individuals who have recently attempted suicide are at the highest risk of completing suicide in the future, rendering this group highly vulnerable and requiring targeted intervention.
+According to the World Health Organization, individuals who have recently attempted suicide are at a high risk of dying by suicide in the future.
+Contact and Safety Planning (“CASP”) consists of

-1. Regular follow-ups with individuals who have recently attempted suicide, and
+1. regular follow-ups with individuals who have recently attempted suicide, and

-2. Safety planning, a collaborative exercise which helps individuals identify coping and response strategies to suicidal feelings and behaviour.
+2. safety planning, a collaborative exercise which helps individuals identify coping and response strategies to suicidal feelings and behaviour.

 How are we addressing the issue?